Joseph Klimavicz, Chief Information Officer

 Mr. Klimavicz has served over 25 years in the federal government.
 He began his career with the Central Intelligence Agency (CIA) as an imagery scientist, developing photogrammetric math models in the National Photographic Interpretation Center, and subsequently served in line management positions within the CIA and the DOD leading information technology operations and acquisitions.

 Mr. Klimavicz received a Bachelor of Science degree from Virginia Polytechnic Institute and State University in 1983 and a Master of Engineering degree from Virginia Polytechnic Institute and State University in 1988.
 Major areas of study included geodesy, photogrammetry and imaging systems.
-In 2012, Mr. Klimavicz was honored with the U.S. Presidential Rank Award for Distinguished Executive Service.
+In 2012, Mr. Klimavicz received the U.S. Presidential Rank Award for Distinguished Executive Service - the highest honor attainable for federal government work.

 Mr. Klimavicz lives in Virginia with his wife, Brenda and their three daughters.